brionmario/jmeter-scripts/README.md

-# jmeter-scripts
+# JMeter Scripts

-A collection of useful JMeter scripts
+A collection of useful JMeter scripts which can be used for automating tests.